-You don’t feel straying to far from the tourist path?
+You don’t feel like straying too far from the tourist path?
 Devote a day to visiting the Aventine Hill instead!

 Where to eat in the Trieste and Nomentano neighborhoods

 - Berberè.
 One of our favorite pizza in the city, every time we are in the area, a stop here is a must.
-High-quality flours, long-risen pizza, a great toppings variety, the result is delicious.
+With high-quality flours, long-risen pizza, a great toppings variety, the result is delicious.
 Via Mantova 5.

 - Smor.
 Scandinavian-style street food place with plenty of smoked and marinated fish and tangy sauces filling rye bread sandwiches.
 Via Cesare Paoletti 23.

 - Ops!
 Delicious vegan restaurant with a large buffet containing everything from first courses, mains, side dishes, and desserts.
 Via Bergamo 56.

 - Santi Sebastiano e Valentino.
 Famous bakery (forno) dishing out delicious bread and casual meals.
 Via Tirso 107.

 - Come Il Latte.
 One of the best gelaterias in Rome, to get there you need to cross Porta Pia.
 Via Silvio Spaventa 24/26.